How To See The Best Of Zhangjiajie Forest Park In 2 Days

 Beware the monkeys

-- Crowds: This is a popular park in China, so you need to have some tolerance for crowds.
-Otherwise, you can mostly escape it at the less touristy areas like Old House and Yangjiajie.
+• Crowds: This is a popular park in China, so you need to have some tolerance for crowds.
+Otherwise, you can mostly escape them at the less touristy areas like Old House and Yangjiajie.

 Landscapes from a fantasy movie

-One of the craziest views in the park
+One of the coolest views in the park

-- Budget: The cable cars and elevator rides add to the cost.
-If you’re on a tight budget and want to save money, you can hike instead.
+• Budget: The cable cars and elevator rides add to the cost.
+If you’re on a tight budget and want to save money, you can hike those parts instead.
 I still wouldn’t recommend it though, because you’ll lose time and you’ll miss out on some great views.

-- Photography: If you want to catch the famous foggy views of the mountains, that’s usually best seen after a rain.
+• Photography: If you want to catch the famous foggy views of the mountains, that’s usually best seen after a rain.
 It makes the mountains look mysterious and beautiful.
-Sadly when I went, it never rained and there was never any trace of fog.
+Sadly when I went, it never rained at all so there was never any trace of fog.

 More Travel Guides For China

 Thanks for looking!
-I hope you enjoyed this guide for how to spend 2 days in the Zhangjiajie National Forest Park.
+I hope you enjoyed this itinerary for how to spend 2 days in the Zhangjiajie National Forest Park.

 Don’t forget to bookmark my blog for more China travel guides coming soon!